Old Mine Cut Diamonds: Everything You Need to Know

 What is an Old Mine Cut Diamond?

 The ‘Cut’ of a diamond means the design in which it has been shaped.
 The cut is not the same shape as pear, princess, oval etcetera; like the name suggests.
 This way of naming diamonds dates back centuries and is still very much popular.
-It belongs to the mid 18th century and remains a timeless piece.
+It belongs to the mid-18th century and remains a timeless piece.
 It is one of the oldest cut types that the diamond industry knows of.

 For any antique or vintage lover, this type of cut is a jackpot.
-It has the hints of 18th century Europe, making its appearance a historic piece attached with value.
+It has the hints of 18th-century Europe, making its appearance a historic piece attached with value.
 ‘Old mine cut’ was first used to refer to diamonds from India and Brazil and they used to be square in shape with sparkle.
 However, later on, diamonds were sourced from Africa because of their better quality in terms of color, hence were recognized as ‘old mine cut diamonds.
 These are all hand-cut diamonds.

 As compared to other diamonds, the old mine cut diamond has a higher crown with a table smaller in size and a larger cutlet.
 The cutlet is placed below the pavilion and this does allow light to escape.
 This in return makes deep circles that reflect.
 Modern cut diamonds do not usually have a cutlet.
 If they do, the size is quite small.
 The appearance of this diamond is cushion-like and square-ish.

 The similarity between old mine cut diamonds and modern cut diamonds is the number of facets on each.
 Although they remain popular, they do not beam like a modern cut diamond.
 Old mine cut diamond also have facets that are rough and unruly in shape.
 The old mine cut diamond were made with a grandeur so they would shine in candlelight, which was a major source of light at the time, hence the large proportions.
-These diamonds are ethical as they are available in plenty and can be re-used.
+These diamonds are ethical as they are available in plenty and can be reused.

-Trends come and go, but when making an investment, especially in jewelry your interests have to be towards timeless and classic pieces.
+Trends come and go, but when making an investment, especially in jewelry your interests have to be in timeless and classic pieces.
 They are here to stay and will be embraced by the younger generations in new and different ways.
 There will surely be variations to this old mine cut diamond.
 Most people prefer timeless stones for their collection because wearing them is never a risk but a statement!

 History of Old Mine Cut Diamonds